Scharnhorst-class battleship: Armament

 The Scharnhorst-class ships were built with a main battery of nine 28.3 cm (11.1 inch) SK C/34 54.5 caliber quick-firing guns in three triple turrets, two forward and one aft.
 These guns were an improvement over the earlier 28.3 cm SK C/28 guns mounted on the Deutschland-class cruisers.
 While the 28.3 cm guns were of a smaller caliber than main guns of other navies, they were still preferred by a number of gunnery officers in the Kriegsmarine due to their higher rate of fire.
 The guns were equipped with three different types of shells, an armor-piercing (AP) L/4,4 shell that weighed 330 kg (727.5 lb) and two high explosive (HE) shells that both weighed 315 kg (694.4 lb)—an L/4,4 type with a base fuse and an L/4,5 version with a nose fuse.
 All three types of shells used the same propellant charges: an RPC/38 42.5 kg (93.7 lb) fore charge and an RPC/38 76.5 kg (168.6 lb) main charge.
 They fired these shells at a rate of fire of 3.5 rounds per minute.

 Muzzle velocity for the AP shells was 890 meters per second (2,920 feet per second); the guns were expected to fire 300 rounds before enough wear had been incurred to warrant replacement.
-Scharnhorst's and Gneisenau's guns were mounted in three Drh LC/34 turrets.
+Scharnhorst's and Gneisenau's guns were mounted in three C/34 turrets.
 The turrets were named, in alphabetical order from the bow of the ship: "Anton", "Bruno" and "Cäsar".
 Similarly to most other German installations, those turrets had an electric system of rotation, but all other operations were hydraulic systems.
 The rotating mass of the turret was 750 tons (internal barbette diameter 10.2 m), and traversing speed was 7.2 deg/sec.
 The turrets allowed depression of the guns to −8° and elevation to 40° for "A" and "C" turrets; "B" turret was capable of depressing to −9°.
 At maximum elevation, the guns could hit targets out to 40,930 m (44,760 yards).